FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 The members of TZTimestamp are packed at an octet level by default.
 However, byte alignment may be controlled by specifying offset of the elements within the composite encoding.
-See section 4 below.
+See section [*Element offset within a composite type*](#element-offset-within-a-composite-type) below.

-The members must listed with the names and in the order shown.
+The members must be listed with the names and in the order shown.

 Standard TZTimestamp encoding specification